The perfect way to discover the Soulanges Canal

 Work information for the Saint-Zotique sector

 The construction of a new school on the territory of the Municipality of Saint-Zotique will result in a temporary closure of a section of the Soulanges bicycle path between 13th and 26th Avenues.
-Detour signage is present on the field.
+Detour signage is present on site.
 Work is expected to be completed in the fall of 2023.

 - Pointe-des-Cascades: on Chemin du Fleuve(in front of the church or in front of Parc Saint-Pierre) or on the 338 in front of Rue Claude.